lukearran/TvTimeToTrakt/README.md

 Create a new file named `config.json` in the same directory of `TimeToTrakt.py`, using the below JSON contents (replace the values with your own).

 Use forward slash or double backslash for `GDPR_WORKSPACE_PATH` if you encounter `json.decoder.JSONDecodeError: Invalid \escape: line 4 column 31 (char 206)`, as seen [here](https://github.com/lukearran/TvTimeToTrakt/issues/18) and [here](https://github.com/lukearran/TvTimeToTrakt/issues/39).

-The movie and show data is usually in "tracking-prod-records.csv" and "tracking-prod-records-v2.csv" respectively, however please check this is where your data is stored.
+The movie and show data is usually in "tracking-prod-records.csv" and "tracking-prod-records-v2.csv" respectively, however please check this is where your data is actually stored.

+Date format can be left as the default value unless you receive an error.
+If you receive an error about the time data not matching format, update this value using the [docs](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes).
 ```
 {
     "CLIENT_ID": "YOUR_CLIENT_ID",